chenhaot/chenhaot.github.io/content/bio.md

 ---
 title: Bio
+tags: biography
+summary: a short history of my life.
 ---

-Tags: Biography
-Summary: a short history of my life.

 I moved to the University of Chicago after 3.5 wonderful years at Boulder.
 Before Boulder, I was a postdoctoral researcher at [University of Washington][uw], working with [Noah Smith][noah_smith] for a year.